emilyadale/sql_bootcamp/Environment Setup/Step 2: SQL IDE.md

 SQL IDE
 ======
 Now that Docker is set up, we need to install and prepare an IDE, or integrated development environment.
 This allows us to interact with our database in a user-friendly environment.
 There are many choices for a SQL IDE.
-In this class, we will use Azure Data Studio, which is available for both Mac and Windows.
+In this bootcamp, we will use Azure Data Studio, which is available for both Mac and Windows.

 Step 1: Install Azure Data Studio
 ------